 Class dues are used to help defray expenses incurred during grades 9-12.
-Students who attend RHHS for at least 2 years (Junior & Senior) must pay all dues.
-Students who only attend 1 year (Senior) will pay 75% of their dues.
+Students regardless of years attending RHHS are accountable to pay the full amount.
 All students are afforded the opportunity to fundraise to reduce these dues.
 All monies are placed in the Student Activity Fund, and receipts are issued upon payment of dues.
 Receipts are required as proof of payment.
-Information regarding collection of dues and each year's activities will be sent home by the class advisors in September.
+Information regarding collection of dues and each year's activities will be distributed to students.